linux-china/dkim-spring-boot-starter/README.md

 dkim-spring-boot-starter
 ========================
-DKIM for Spring Boot Mail
+DKIM support for spring-boot-starter-mail.

 # Why DKIM?

-Make your email avoid blacklist.
+Avoid your sent email in spam folder.

 # How it works